dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 3. Click on "New repository secret"
 4. Add each of the secrets listed above

+For environment-specific secrets (e.g., different Firebase App IDs for development, staging, and production), see the [GitHub Environments Guide](GITHUB_ENVIRONMENTS_GUIDE.md) for detailed instructions on how to set up and switch between different environments in GitHub Actions.

 ## Triggering the Release Workflow

 The release workflow is triggered manually: